aidanMellin/aidanMellin/README.md

 -->

 ## About Me
 - Currently attending Rochester Institute of Technology for a BS in Computer Science.
-(Gradute May 2024)
+(Gradute Dec 2023)
 - Been programming since I was 12 years old.

 ## Handy Sites and Things